Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 The University does not assume liability directly or indirectly for loss of or damage to personal property caused by fire, theft, water damage, or by any other means except to the extent provided by law.
 Additionally, the University is not responsible for personal property left behind by students upon checkout.
 Information on personal property insurance is available from SHaRE.

-- Lockouts: Lockout keys/cards are available for checkout at the front desk for emergency lockout use and must be returned within 30 minutes or the resident will be fined $15.
-If a lockout key is not returned within 24 hours, a lock change will occur and the resident will be charged an additional $30 for the lock change.
-After two uses of a resident’s lockout key, the resident’s USF account will be charged $15 for each subsequent use during the remainder of the academic year.
+- Lost/misplaced OneCard: temp cards are available for checkout at the front desk for emergency lockout use and must be returned within 30 minutes or the resident will be fined $15.
+If a temp card is not returned within 24 hours, the resident will be charged an additional $30 for card replacement.
+After two uses of a resident’s temp card, the resident’s student account will be charged $15 for each subsequent use during the remainder of the academic year.
 Each staff-assisted entry is considered a lockout key use.
 In addition, a meeting to discuss the abuse of the lockout key policy will be held with the Residence Director or designee.

-- Lost Keys/Cards: Immediately report any lost keys/cards to the residence hall front desk.
+- Lost Keys: Immediately report any lost keys to the residence hall front desk.
 The room/unit will be rekeyed with a new lock if needed.
 The cost to the resident will be $30 each time a key is lost.
-The roommate(s) will receive new keys, the cost of which is included in the fee.
-Once a lock recore request is made, it cannot be cancelled.
 In buildings where mailboxes are opened by key, the cost to the resident is $8 per replacement mailbox key if their key is lost or stolen.

-- Stolen Keys:If a resident’s keys are stolen, immediately contact the front desk, Residence Director, and Public Safety.
-Residents are responsible for the $30 lock change charge.
+- Stolen Keys or OneCard :If a resident’s keys/OneCard are stolen, immediately contact the front desk, Residence Director, and Public Safety.

 - Duplicated Keys: Any person found to have duplicated a University key will be subject to a monetary fine and will be subject to conduct action.